Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition: Conclusion and future work

 \section{Conclusion and future work}

 In this paper we proposed Distilled Embedding, a low-rank matrix decomposition with non-linearity in the bottleneck layer for a shared word-embedding and vocabulary projection matrix.
 We also introduce knowledge distillation of the embedding during fine-tuning using the full embedding matrix as the teacher and the decomposed embedding as the student.
 We compared our proposed approach with state-of-the-art methods for compressing word-embedding matrix.
 We did extensive experiments using three different sizes of datasets and showed that our approach outperforms the state-of-the art methods on the challenging task of machine translation.
+Our method also generalized well to the task of language modeling.
 For future work, we will apply our approach to compress feed-forward and multi-head attention layers of the transformer network.